siniesofia/flashcard-app/helperMemo.md

 # NEXT UP

-## Frontti
+## Front end

-- uloskirjautuminen
+- signing out
-- näkymän muuttaminen kun on kirjautunut sisään
-- ilmoitukset onnistuneesta sisään- ja uloskirjautumisesta
+- changing the view when user has signed in
+- notify users when sign in and sign out has been succesful
-- App.js refaktorointi
+- enable registration
-  - komponentit omiin tiedostoihin ja järkevään kansiorakenteeseen
+- changes to the main menu
+- create functionality for revision of questions
+- create info page
+- create omat tiedot page

-## Bäkki
+## Backend

+- check that the data base structure is optimal
-- tietokantarakenteen järkevyyden tarkistus
+-

-# BUGIT
+# BUGS

-# IDEAT
+# IDEAS

-- kertaustoiminnallisuuden rakentaminen
-- omien kysymysten luomisen mahdollistaminen
+- enable users to create their own questions